serg-montufar2/Currency-Converter/README.md

 # Stretch Goals For This Website
 My original idea was to implement a different tab where a user is able to answer some trivia question to the best of their ability and their scores would be saved on the website for them to see.
 I was unable to do that due to time constraints, however, I plan to implement it in the near future.
 My current stretch goal is to implement a "switch" button that will switch the contents of the converting such as: the flag, the dropdown menus, and the values in the boxes.
 It has been fully completed and I was able to do that without too much difficulty.

+# Difficulties
+Throughout the making of this website, I experienced multiple struggles along the way.
+The main struggle that I had was trying to style the main box with all of the elements inside it.
+When starting this website, I was pretty weak in CSS and I didn't fully understand how to style the website in the way that I wanted to.
+Now I have a stronger understanding of CSS and I enjoyed making this website the way that it is currently.
+Another struggle that I had was trying to make the number the user puts in convert with the currency that the user chooses in the second dropdown menu.
+It did not take too long to figure out how to implement it, but it took a good chunk of the process in making this website.

 # Directions